dstroot/my_blog/_posts/2015-09-26-why-automate-code-reviews.md

 tags:
 ---

 >Ask a programmer to review 10 lines of code, they'll make 10 suggestions.
-Ask them to review 1,00 lines and they'll say it looks good.
+Ask them to review 1,000 lines of code and they'll say "it looks good!".